2025 Hong Kong legislative election: Background

-This is the second "patriot-only" election under the new electoral system introduced in 2021, after which the Legislative Council was expanded from 70 to 90 seats, but with only 20 seats allocated for geographical constituencies (GCs) which are directly elected by constituents.
+This is the second "patriots governing Hong Kong" election under the new electoral system introduced in 2021, after which the Legislative Council was expanded from 70 to 90 seats, but with only 20 seats allocated for geographical constituencies (GCs) which are directly elected by constituents.
 The remaining seventy seats include 40 Election Committee Constituency (ECC) seats selected by the 1,500-member body, and 30 seats of trade-based indirectly elected functional constituencies (FCs) voted by selected groups of professionals and corporate representatives.

-Only pro-Beijing "patriots" are allowed to run, the majority of opposition pro-democracy members were banned, jailed, or forced into exile.
+Only pro-Beijing "patriots" are allowed to run; the majority of opposition pro-democracy members were banned, jailed, or forced into exile.
 In addition, the election is considered a disproportionate two-tier democracy and very limited popular representation, as only 20 of the Council's 90 seats are directly elected.
-The current election laws are considered by the United States State Department, Inter-Parliamentary Alliance on China, an inter-parliamentary group of lawmakers in several countries, and some NGOs to be neither free nor fair.
+The current election laws are considered by the foreign ministries of various countries, (Note: Australia, Canada, New Zealand, the United Kingdom, and the United States condemned the election law changes in a joint statement by then-U.S. Secretary of State Antony Blinken) Inter-Parliamentary Alliance on China, an inter-parliamentary group of lawmakers in several countries, and some NGOs to be neither free nor fair.